team23/b5/README.md

 ```

 **Note:** You may use `b5-init -s $SKELETON example` to initialize the project using an skeleton.
 By default
-b5 used the "basic" skeleton.
+b5 will use the "basic" skeleton.
 See [project initialization](docs/06_project_init.md) for more details.

 ### Defining your tasks (build/Taskfile)